 In Scott’s Family Bible, in a commentary to the episode of Balaam’s ass in the Book of Numbers, the phrase “eminent and evident” appears in the commentary.
 In that episode, the Israelites—released from bondage in Egypt—have already smited the Amorites.
 The King Moab, fearing he’s next, appeals to Balaam for assistance.
 Balaam initially refuses, but then he requests as the condition for his assistance a “house full of silver and gold” (22:18).
 God is angered at Balaam, so as Balaam rides forth on his ass with two servants, an angel blocks Balaam’s path.
 The ass can see God’s angel, and the ass crushes Balaam’s foot against the wall rather than continue—then it sits down.
 Afterwards, the Lord opens the ass’s mouth, who speaks to Balaam, and then God opens Balaam’s eyes so he can see the angel (22: 23-28).
 Thomas Scott offers a comment on the ass’s refusing to continue (verses 18-23):

 The parallels between the episodes of Balaam’s ass and Eliza’s escape in Uncle Tom’s Cabin are numerous: Eliza is fleeing from slavery like the Israelites from Egypt; Haley’s horse, like Balaam’s ass, frustrates his journey; Balaam rides with two servants like Haley with Sam and Andy, both Balaam and Haley are attracted by the opportunity for money to continue participating in the enslavement of the innocent, Balaam to enslave the Israelites, Haley to enslave Eliza.
-And I think it’s at least reasonable that miraculous events are hinting to Haley that he may not be “in the right way.”
+The experience, it will be later revealed, has “induced [Haley] to consider whether he were in the right way or not.”
+That is, it’s at least reasonable that miraculous events are hinting to Haley that he may not be “in the right way.”

 Though certainly suggestive, if Numbers is not Stowe’s immediate source, I would draw your attention also to another use of phrase “eminent and evident” in Jonathan Edward’s Treatise Concerning the Religious Affections—where it says,